 Singapore’s top e-commerce websites compared by estimated traffic

-The estimated monthly traffic from the top 10 e-commerce websites shows the strong lead of Qoo10 over the Singaporean market with more than 8 million visitors per month.
-However, Lazada, EZbuy and several other players come not too far after, showing that many competitors can still shuffle the top.
+The estimated monthly traffic from the top 10 e-commerce websites shows the lead of Qoo10 over the Singaporean market with more than 11 million visitors per month, followed by Lazada above 9 million, and Carousell at 4 million.
+Other players come far after, showing that the three leaders seem to be distancing themselves from the pack.